Tourism in the Dominican Republic: Visitor statistics

-Weather in the Punta Cana
+Weather in Punta Cana

 The weather in Punta Cana averages between a high of 81 °F to 86 °F.

-The average days per month is 11.25.
+The average rainy days per month is 11.25.
 Hours of sunshine can vary from 8 to 10 hours.
-The seawater temperature will vary from 79 °F to 84 °F. The weather is nice year-round which attracts vacationers even in the winter months.
+The seawater temperature will vary from 79 °F to 84 °F. The weather is nice year-round which attracts vacationers even in wintery months.

-Advantages and disadvantages of tourism in the country

-Tourism in the Dominican Republic, like other countries, has its advantages and disadvantages in both the domestic market and internationally.

-Advantages

-Tourism offers many benefits to the country, both economically as in the political, social, cultural, etc. Some of these could be: